mumoshu/okra/README.md

 - One or more clusters per cell, or an ALB listener rule.
 Imagine a case that you need a pair of clusters to serve your service. `okra` is able to canary-deploy the pair of clusters, by periodically updating two target group weights as a whole.

+The following situations are handled by Okra:

+- When there are enough number of "new" target groups, Okra gradually updates target group weights for a rollout
+- Okra automatically falls back to a "old" target groups when there are only old target groups in the AWS account while ALB points to "new" target groups that disappeared

 ## CRDs

 `Okra` provides several Kuberntetes CustomResourceDefinitions(CRD) to achieve its goal.